Pulitzer Prize for Poetry: Multiple wins and nominations

 Robert Frost won the Pulitzer Prize for Poetry four times from 1924 to 1943.
 Edwin Arlington Robinson won three prizes during the 1920s and several people, all male, have won two.

 Carl Sandburg won one of the special prizes for his poetry in 1919 and won the Poetry Pulitzer in 1951.

-Only four women have had multiple nominations: Adrienne Rich with 4, and Louise Glück, Jorie Graham and Diane Seuss with 2 each.
+Only five women have had multiple nominations: Adrienne Rich with 4, and Louise Glück, Jorie Graham, Diane Seuss and Patricia Smith with 2 each.